Bioconductor/bioconductor.org/content/about/awards.md

 - **Am I allowed to nominate more than one person?**
   Yes.
 We appreciate it if you limit your nominations to no more than 3 people.
 - **Can the same individual be awarded multiple times (in different years)?**
   Yes.
-However, it has to be clear that the contributions that the individual is recognized for are different and "new" contributions that occured after the previous award was granted.
+However, it has to be clear that the contributions that the individual is recognized for are different and "new" contributions that occurred after the previous award was granted.
 - **Are self-nominations allowed?**
   No